Henry Van Dyke (novelist): Personal life

+Van Dyke knew he was gay since his early teenage years and tried to "outgrow" his sexual orientation by pursuing relationships with girls.
+During the time he was stationed at Heidelberg, in Germany, he started exploring his sexuality by visiting the so called "Philosopher’s Walk", a famous cruising spot in the city.
+Once he was back in Michigan, he joined a group of gay men who were mostly black and from the South; and years later, when he moved to New York City in 1958, he lived his sexuality openly.

-Van Dyke had many friendships that crossed all racial and class lines, including Carl Van Vechten, who photographed him, Oxford don and writer Iris Murdoch, Bobby Short, whom he visited in the South of France, Patricia Neal, whom he took to the Carlyle to hear Bobby Short, Gore Vidal and Lord Edward Montagu.
+Throughout his life, Van Dyke had many friendships that crossed all racial and class lines, including Carl Van Vechten, who photographed him, Oxford don and writer Iris Murdoch, Bobby Short, whom he visited in the South of France, Patricia Neal, whom he took to the Carlyle to hear Bobby Short, and Lord Edward Montagu.
 Van Dyke also liked to describe his encounters with opera divas Jessye Norman and Leontyne Price.
 Beyond opera, his musical tastes were broad, ranging from Brahms and Scriabin to jazz.

 Awards

 Van Dyke won a Guggenheim Fellowship in 1971 and, in 1974, a Richard Rodgers Award from the American Academy of Arts and Letters.

 Death

-He died of heart failure on December 22, 2011, at the Mary Manning Walsh Nursing Home, to which he had recently moved when he felt he was failing and nearing the end.
+Van Dyke died of heart failure on December 22, 2011, at the Mary Manning Walsh Nursing Home in New York City.